-Lowest priced physically backed Palladium ETC on the market today.
+One of the lowest priced physically backed Palladium ETCs on the market today.

 Total Expense Ratio of 0.2%